-Most common symptom is paradoxical nasal obstruction despite objectively permeable cavities.
-There won’t be any obstacles found in nasal cavity on clinical examination, imaging, rhinomanometry or acoustic rhinometry.
+The most common symptom is paradoxical nasal obstruction despite objectively permeable cavities.
+There won’t be any obstacles found in the nasal cavity on clinical examination, imaging, rhinomanometry or acoustic rhinometry.

 Nasal symptoms include subjective feeling of nasal stuffiness, emptiness, sneezing, anosmia/hyposmia, hoarseness and cough (due to inadequate air humidification and purification), facial and nasal pain (due to cold air hitting the area of sphenopalatine ganglion), rhinopharyngeal dryness, hypersensitivity to cold air, sensation of excessive/lack of airflow, headache etc.

-The respiratory symptoms include feeling of suffocation, shortness of breath, tachypnoea, dyspnea, compensatory hyperventilation.
+The respiratory symptoms include a feeling of suffocation, shortness of breath, tachypnoea, dyspnea, compensatory hyperventilation.

 Autonomic symptoms and other general symptoms include loss of concentration, fatigue, anxiety, irritability, depression, panic attacks.

-Some patients also complains of difficulty falling asleep.
+Some patients also complain of difficulty falling asleep.

-On evaluation of these patients, the clinical picture appears similar to that of atrophic rhinitis with loss of normal endonasal anatomy, and in particular with the absence of one or more turbinates, wide nasal cavity due to resection of turbinates, pale and dry mucosa with crusting etc.
+On the evaluation of these patients, the clinical picture appears similar to that of atrophic rhinitis with loss of normal endonasal anatomy, and in particular with the absence of one or more turbinates, wide nasal cavity due to resection of turbinates, pale and dry mucosa with crusting, etc.

 A similar condition which mimics Empty nose syndrome is atrophic rhinitis.